 Customer stories are becoming more and more mainstream.

 Companies outside the technology industry are adding them to their marketing.
 But there is still a lot of work for technology product and service providers.
 You don’t always need to understand HOW a product works, but you do need to understand the benefits of technology products (a big difference).

-Other industries and sectors that are using case studies: medical devices, consulting, aeronautics, chemical engineering, industrial equipment, financial services, accounting and audit services, transportation and logistics, construction equipment, and more.
+Other industries and sectors that are using case studies: medical devices, healthcare providers, consulting, professional services, engineering firms, industrial equipment, financial services, teaching and training organizations (like AWAI), transportation and logistics, and more.

 Trait #6.
 You have access to a quiet working environment when necessary

 When I’m on a call with customers, conducting and recording interviews, my clients know that I’m interacting by phone.
 They expect nothing less than a quiet, professional environment.
-Their customers often assume I’m in the company’s offices.
+Their customers often assume I’m employed with my client, not a contractor.

 I also need to get the information without interruption because it can be hard to reach the customer again.

 BUT when I’m on a call with clients or their customers, I make sure the others in my household are otherwise occupied or where any noise won’t interrupt my interview.